-The dose is one tablet (5 mg) daily, preferably at the same time of the day.
+The dose is 5 mg (two 2.5 mg tablets or one 5 mg tablet) daily, preferably at the same time of day.

-The blood pressure lowering effect becomes evident after 1 - 2 weeks of treatment.
+The blood pressure lowering effect becomes evident after 1-2 weeks of treatment.
 Occasionally, the optimal effect is reached only after 4 weeks.